-- The sheriffs would like you to communicate your plans for future partnership between DHS and local law enforcement, including both sheriffs, police chiefs, and other law enforcement executives. - Recommended Response: - Highlight the value DHS places on its partnerships with local law enforcement. - Emphasize the Department cannot accomplish its mission without the support of local law enforcement, and it will continue to whicit their input and support (on both operational and strategic levels) as it carries out its border security and immigration duties.
+- The sheriffs would like you to communicate your plans for future partnership between DHS and local law enforcement, including both sheriffs, police chiefs, and other law enforcement executives. - Recommended Response:

 QUESTION: How can DHS give sheriffs more resources, consequently empowering them to support the Department's mission?